NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 ## Installing Neighborhood Guard's CommunityView Software ##

-_Note: These instructions are tailored to using DreamHost as the hosting service, as this has been our platform to date.
-Sites hosted by other services will vary in the details, particularly in the areas of creating a domain for the Web server, setting up Basic Authentication, and crontab entries._
+_Note: These instructions are tailored to using DreamHost as the hosting service, as this has been our platform of choice to date.
+Sites hosted by other services will vary in the details, particularly in the areas of creating a domain for the Web server, setting up Basic Authentication, python functionality and crontab entries._

 ### Prerequisites